 Skip to main content

 Custom tools are functions you create that the LLM can call during conversations.
-They work alongside opencode’s built-in tools like read, write, and bash.
+They work alongside Symbiotic Code’s built-in tools like read, write, and bash.

 Creating a tool